 Does the participant communicate using SMCP?

 Trust ♦The system does not act only out of self-interest but to acquire a pareto-optimal solution.
 The participants must have a feeling of confidence that unmanned vessels operate as they expect.
-Therefore they must be confident that the system works as it is supposed to do.
+Therefore, they must be confident that the system works as it is supposed to do.
 In later stages, this will also be supported by evaluations of reputable institutions.
 [Ozawa and Sripad (2013)].
 For now, the survey is leading here, where questions will be asked on the participant’s trust in autonomous systems, their trust in SMCP and how they thought the communication went during the experiment.
 Questions which will be answered are:

 Is the participant confident that the system works?